What is the Proper Relationship for the CIO, CEO, and CFO?

 • develop internal knowledge and collaboration networks.

-Intuitively and structurally the CFO role is focused on company finances and company health.
-This would be a company’s lagging indicators in terms of business metrics where both operations and finance intersect.
-If the company as a whole is doing well then these lagging indicators will show that after the entire process is complete and customer cash is collected and vendor bills are paid together with employee salaries, fixed expenses, variable expenses, etc., etc., etc. They are lagging indicators, after the entire process is complete, of whether or not the business is healthy and headed in the right direction.
-But these lagging indicators are not the best focus.
-If you wait until you have ALREADY ARRIVED at your destination to figure out if you took the right path you may not be in business very long.
+The CFO role is focused on company finances and company health.
+These would be a company’s lagging indicators in terms of business metrics, where both operations and finance intersect.
+If the company is doing well, then these financial or operational lagging indicators will reflect this after the entire process is complete.
+These results only show up after customer cash is collected and vendor bills are paid together with employee salaries, fixed expenses, variable expenses, etc.

-CEO Alignment is Focused on Strategy, Business Growth, Sales, and Marketing
+The CEO Focuses on Strategy, Business Growth, Sales, and Marketing

-• New customer prospects in a healthy pipeline
+• new customer prospects in a healthy sales pipeline,

-• A growing backlog while process performance is static or improving
+• a growing order backlog while the fulfillment process performance is static or improving,

-• Existing customers buying more or higher margin products and services
+• existing customers buying more or higher-margin products and services, and

-then these leading indicators of future growth and prosperity look good.
-These kinds of leading indicators demonstrate future company performance and have been largely lacking from the technology equation.
+then these leading indicators of future growth and prosperity are promising.
+These kinds of leading indicators demonstrate future company performance but have been largely lacking from the technology equation.

-The CEO, often through the interaction between the sales, marketing, engineering / product development areas also bears the responsibility for new products or services.
+Often through the interaction among the sales, marketing, and engineering/product development areas, the CEO also bears the responsibility for new products or services.

-Enter the CIO, they have focused on process improvement, automation, and those items related to a company’s fiscal health and performance.
-Few technology leaders or technology projects have addressed the leading indicator side of the business equation beyond installing CRM applications (mostly as huge and expensive contact management systems).
+CIO’s have traditionally focused on process improvement, automation, and items related to a company’s fiscal health and performance.
+Few technology leaders or technology projects have addressed the leading indicator side of the business equation beyond installing CRM applications.
+But today’s CIO will have to change that.
+More than ever, the CIO must focus on the integration of the leading and lagging indicators.

-In a nutshell, the CIO role, and the IT staff in a properly aligned organization must be business-centric first and they must address business events from both a lagging AND leading indicator perspective.
+In properly aligned organization, the CIO role and the IT staff must be business-centric first, and they must address business events from both a lagging and leading indicator perspective.
 The most successful CIO will become the bridge between the CEO and the CFO, and thereby integrate business leading and lagging functions with technology.
-In other words the successful CIO must find ways to integrate the operational and sales side of the business.
-And not just integrate them, but do so in such a way that technology investment and technology spend becomes focused more aggressively on the “demand” side (customer sales and innovation) rather than on the “supply” side (operations, processes, and automation) of the business equation.
+In other words, the successful CIO must find ways to not just integrate operations, finance, and sales– but do so in such a way that technology investment and technology spend becomes focused more aggressively on the demand side (customer sales and innovation) rather than on the supply side (operations, processes, and automation).

 CEO CIO CFO Alignment

-This graphic shows not only the proper CFO/COO, CIO, and CEO level alignment, it also illustrates the burden that the most successful CIO and IT decision maker will carry.
-Future CIO success with technology in the business will require a more holistic or complete focus on business demand.
+This graphic shows not only the proper CFO/COO, CIO, and CEO level alignment, but also the burden that the most successful CIO and IT decision maker carry.
+Future CIO success with technology in the business requires a holistic focus on business demand.
 The CIO role is becoming larger, and yet more difficult at the same time that the IT organization is under more and more financial and budget scrutiny.
-What this means for the CIO, IT Director, or other IT decision makers is that if they do not have an MBA or other formal business training themselves they may wish to look at enhancing their IT departments and IT organizations with true business analysts who also know technology (or can learn technology).
+What this means is that if the CIO, IT Director, or other IT decision makers do not have an MBA or other formal business training themselves, they may wish to enhance their IT departments and IT organizations with true business analysts who also know technology (or can learn technology).

-IT organizations and technology budgets that fail to address both sides of the business equation (lagging AND leading indicators) experience:
+IT organizations and technology budgets that fail to address both sides of the business equation (lagging AND leading indicators) experience the following:

 • significant budget cuts,